vmehmeri/onos/web/gui/src/main/webapp/tests/README.txt

 To run these tests, karma, node.js etc needs to be installed in the build environment.

-Once Node.js is installed from this folder execute:

-    $ npm install

-And then execute the following:
+From the karma installation directory, execute the following:

-    $ npm test
+    $ karma start {_path_to_}/src/main/webapp/tests/karma.conf.js

 This will launch and capture a browser, install and run the unit tests.

-To re-run the tests every time a file change is detected, (i.e. each time a source file is saved) use:
+The configuration is currently set to re-run the tests every time a file change is detected, (i.e. each time a source file is saved).

-    $ npm run test:dev

 ----------------------------------------------------------------------
 Useful Notes